Clinics & Services

 The practice nurses are available Monday to Friday between 08:45 and 18.00.
 Nurses are qualified to give advice on minor conditions, including accidents, dressings, injections (including holiday vaccinations) blood and other tests including cervical smears.
 They are happy to advise you on any aspect of healthy living.
 Please book appointments by calling the appointments line.

-All services, except blood tests, require an appointment.
+All services require an appointment.
 The treatment area is closed between 12:30 and 13:30.

 Please be aware that patients may be waiting for several different clinics.
 Therefore, they may arrive after you and be seen before you.
 All patients are seen in order of arrival, except where urgent medical attention is required.